 During this process, you will prepare to deliver your baby.
 At the beginning of labor, the uterus (where the baby grows during pregnancy) will begin to contract, moving the baby down the vagina (birth canal).
 The cervix, the opening of the uterus into the vagina, will slowly enlarge to a diameter of about 10 centimeters.
 This will allow the baby to pass through and be delivered through the opening of the vagina.
 This process usually takes a while.
 However, if you have delivered vaginally before, labor can be very quick.

 Labor can cause severe pain, but keep in mind that every woman's labor is different.
 Everyone experiences pain differently.
 While planning the delivery, talk to your doctor about your options for pain relief.

+There are many medical options for pain control.
 All treatments to relieve pain during labor have risks and benefits.
 Make sure you discuss these with your doctor: